statsccpr/exercise_tda_fall_2017/README.md

 Built on a skeleton directory to jumpstart an analysis project
 * Look at the Git history of this file to see how it evolved
-* Hint, I just changed the title name, added this paragraph here
+* I just changed the title name and added this paragraph here
-* added some files
+* I added some project related files

 # Setup